 Excitement on how easy it was to modify the layout and publish content.

 Fast forward to 2012.
 I had learned more PHP and already built numerous sites with WordPress to myself, friends and small associations.
-My media assistant studies in secondary school contained some web development with WordPress.
+My media assistant studies in vocational school contained some web development with WordPress.
 At this point, I was already quite familiar with it (or at least I thought then) so my teacher ended up asking me to help my classmates in that course.

-Almost two years passed by: I graduated from secondary school and worked in an elementary school kitchen (which is its own story).
+Almost two years passed by: I graduated from vocational school and worked in an elementary school kitchen (which is its own story).
 For some time, coding stayed in the background because of totally different kind of day job and depression.
 I did kick the tires once in a while but didn’t do anything serious.

 First job as a developer